Tiendil/changy/README.md

 - `./changes/unreleased.md` — Contains changes not yet released.
 - `./changes/next_release.md` — Contains changes approved for the next release.

 You may edit `./changes/unreleased.md` any time you want before making an actual release.
-This file has no special syntax but allows substitution of some variables:
+The file has no special syntax.

-- `{version_header}` — base header of version (version number + date).

 # Usage